-Indicator 2016-17 2017-18 2018-19
+Indicator 2017-18 2018-19 2019-20

 Misassignments of Teachers of English Learners 0 0 0

-Total Teacher Misassignments 3 1 1
+Total Teacher Misassignments 1 1 1

-Vacant Teacher Positions 0 0 1
+Vacant Teacher Positions 0 1 1

-Note: "Misassignments" refers to the number of positions filled by teachers who lack legal authorization to teach that grade level, subject area, student group, etc.
+Note: "Misassignments" refers to the number of positions filled by teachers who lack legal authorization to teach that grade level, subject area, student group, etc. Total Teacher Misassignments includes the number of Misassignments of Teachers of English Learners.

-Quality, Currency, Availability of Textbooks and Instructional Materials (School Year 2018-19)
+Quality, Currency, Availability of Textbooks and Instructional Materials (School Year 2019-20)

-Year and month in which data were collected: October 2018
+Year and month in which data were collected: December 2019